Support our work

 RegioJet restored connections between Slovakia and the Czech Republic, and also to/from Rijeka in Croatia and Ljubljana in Slovenia.
 The carrier offers the usual services to its passengers onboard of both trains and buses, including the purchase of refreshments and the use of toilettes.
 Passengers are required to cover their faces.
 There are also disinfectants instead of soap.
 The ticket price includes free seat reservation.

 The Košice airport operates flights to Austria, the Czech Republic and the UK.
-It also plans to launch charter flights on July 28.
+It also launched charter flights on July 28.

-The airport in Poprad will dispatch the first flights to the UK on July 22.Related articleRead more
+The airport in Poprad dispatched the first flights to the UK on July 22.Related articleRead more